-“Did you kick their heels to take them down?” asked Bull.
+“Do you kick their heels to take them down?” asked Bull.

-“Talking together is a positive step, I think,” said Thomas in a quiet voice.
+“A positive step, I think,” said Thomas in a quiet voice.

 “A meeting.
 Tonight.
 Main square.
-Be there.”
+Be there!”

 “No mention of last night,” remarked Bull.
 “Maybe he’s embarrassed?”

-His words were met with a steely silence.
+His words were met with steely silence.

-“I was chief of police in my city and I maintained a community of survivors for many years after the Great Suffering.
-If any of you think you can do a better job than me, let’s hear you?”
+“In the Previous Age I was chief of police and I led a community of survivors for many years after the Great Suffering.
+If any of you think you are better qualified, then let’s hear it now.”

 A man stood up.